By Perminus Wainaina

 Now that you already know what you want to do, it’s time to think about where you want to work.

 Develop some criteria, like location, industry, size of the company just whatever matters to you then select the companies that meet this criteria and apply for jobs there.

 Before you call it quits, start networking with relevant individuals in your chosen industry.
 Attend events where you are likely to meet key industry players.

 Having the right people by your side will make your job hunting highly likely to succeed.

 As I mentioned, you are not sure how long it will take you to find a new job.
 If it becomes too unbearable you may need to just quit and you therefore need to have something to live off on before your next paycheck.

 Being stuck in a job you hate is never a good feeling, but at times you need to toughen up and hold on to that job if you have nothing else lined up.
 The job market in Kenya today is competitive and as it is employers prefer someone who already has a job than one who does not.
 So before you say you are done, hold on a little bit longer, apply for other jobs and only when you are sure you have another job lined up can you quit.

 Perminus Wainaina is a Certified HR Consultant, Career Coach and Managing Partner of Corporate Staffing Services, a leading recruitment firm in Kenya.
 As a career coach, Perminus works with experienced professionals in helping them determine and achieve what they want in their career.
 Click here for more on career coaching.N.B: 1.Dont Miss Out On Your Next Job.
-Register Your CV With Us.
-Click Here To Upload Your CV..
-It's Free.
+Let's Have Your CV.
+Upload Your CV Here.
 NB: 2.
-How Can I Advance In My Career?
-The Secret Is To Learn New Skills.
-Click Here For Best Short Courses & Trainings.
+Advance & Grow In Your Career?.
+Check Out Best short Courses For You.